 Another important action is to keep your phone hidden.
 Try not to pull it out and flash it on the street or anywhere in public.
 Look at your map and directions before you leave your room and don’t wander around staring at your expensive smartphone.
 It can easily be snatched from your hand by someone passing by.

 You’ll notice that Nicaragua, like many developing countries, has different daily-life security measures than most Western countries.
 In cities and larger towns, houses are generally surrounded by high walls, the windows are barred, and a lot of people have some form of security system (usually loud dogs).
+Most hotels, banks, shopping centers, and gated communities have around-the-clock security guards posted at entrances and in common areas.
+This is all for the general well-being and safety of locals and tourists alike.

 It is a good idea to choose your accommodation wisely.
 Do your research and choose hotels with around-the-clock security in safe areas.
 You should also check if you have a safe or lockbox in your room for your valuables.

 Online reviews about your accommodation’s security can be a comforting thing to look into before your trip.
+At Costa Dulce, your safety is a priority.
+We’re committed to making sure every guest feels secure and at ease throughout their stay – you can check out our guest reviews.

 Nicaragua has the lowest violent crime rate in Central America with far less violent crime than the more popular tourist destinations of Costa Rica, Belize, Panama, Mexico, or Guatemala*.
 In fact, Nicaragua has a violent crime rate considerably lower than the average in urban areas of the USA**.
 But that doesn’t mean that it is non-existent.
 Here are a few things to be aware of and tips to stay safe if you are unfortunate enough to fall victim to these crimes while traveling.